Revelation 21:9 – 22:5

 # Stone Color Possible Meaning

-1 jasper clear Christ’s glory as seen by man
+1 jasper clear Christ’s GLORY as seen by man

 2 sapphire deep blue Christ’s character as a HEAVENLY man